shapeshed/jekyll.shapeshed.com/_posts/2011-03-13-connecting-clients-to-a-puppet-master.md

 ---
 layout: post
 title: Connecting clients to a Puppet Master
-excerpt: A walkthrough of how to connect a client server to a Puppet Master and how to manage basic services
+description: A walkthrough of how to connect a client server to a Puppet Master and how to manage basic services
 categories: [Unix, Puppet, Ubuntu]
 ---